command-z-z/command-z-z/README.md

 🖐️ I am Eugene, from China, yet another average 22 y/o guy pursuing Bachelors in Computer Science.

-🤖 I am a senior student, I am interested in AI and Computer Vision:)
+🤖 I am a senior student, I am interested in AI and 3D Computer Vision:)

 🧘 I am currently living at the intersection between the industry and academia.

-💻 I am MacOS and Arch Linux user, also addicted in Terminal with a NVIM enthusiast and hacking WMs.
+💻 I am MacOS and Arch Linux user, also addicted in Terminal with a Neovim enthusiast and hacking WMs.

-🗄️ You can see my Terminal [dotfile](https://github.com/command-z-z/dotfiles)  or NVIM [config](https://github.com/command-z-z/EugeneVim) if you need, looking forword to your ⭐star.
+🗄️ You can see my Terminal [dotfile](https://github.com/command-z-z/dotfiles)  or NVeovim [config](https://github.com/command-z-z/EugeneVim) if you need, looking forword to your ⭐star.